THE BISMARCK

 Agora Models is delighted to bring a 1:200 scale model of the legendary battleship Bismarck, from May 1941, to modelling fans – anywhere in the world!

-With the hull and railings made from die-cast metal, decks and superstructure a combination of metal and plastic; this scale model is packed with intricate details including motorised gun turrets and anchor, and functional search lights.
+With the hull and railings made from die-cast metal, decks and superstructure a combination of metal and plastic; this scale model is packed with intricate details including motorized gun turrets and anchor, and functional search lights.
 There’s also a removable panel revealing decks and bulkheads with a turbine compartment, longitudinal anti-torpedo bulkheads and transverse ribs.

 All components are already painted in historically accurate detail making this 1.25 metre-long model suitable for beginners and experts.